bariguy/flaskblog/README.md

+# flask blog
 Flask blog with post, delete, and edit features
+Very primitive, need more UI and features lol